gnolang/gno/docs/getting-started/using-gnokey.md

 [gnoclient](../reference/gnoclient/gnoclient.md) package.

 We will need some testnet coins (GNOTs) for each state-changing call.
-Visit the [Faucet Hub](https://faucet.gno.land) to get GNOTs for the currently live Gno testnets.
+Visit the [Faucet Hub](https://faucet.gno.land) to get GNOTs for the Gno testnets that are currently live.

 Let's delve deeper into each of these messages.